NO-Product/everyaction-pipeline-cloud-python/README.md

 ## Placeholder Function

 Both scripts include a placeholder function for querying the database.
-Replace the example query with your specific SQL query to fetch data and log it to the console.
+Replace the example query with your specific SQL or SQLAlchemy query to fetch data and log it to the console.

 ## FAQ and Common Errors